 - Cilantro Tips: See my post on 6 Super Tips for Cilantro so you can save money and time with this great herb.
 You could easily increase the cilantro amount.
 The more the better, in my opinion.
 Boy, I used to think that the stuff tasted like soap, but I really love it now :-)!

-- Green Pepper: This salsa tastes great both with and without the green pepper.
+- Green Bell Pepper: This salsa tastes great both with and without the green pepper.
 I used frozen pre-diced peppers and it was great!

 - Lime Juice: The original recipe recommended quite a bit more lime juice so you can be adventurous if you like.
 I thought it tasted great with this amount.